LN2410/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.

+- It will print 10 in the console as it is a global variable and a referenceError y is not defined as it only lives in that function.

 ## Question 3